jonathan-g/jonathangilligan.hugo/content/research/students.md

 date: 2017-06-15
 weight: 3
 ---
-**I am not currently taking any new graduate students in my research group**

 Students working with me are engaged in a variety of projects to combine knowledge about the physical environment and social, political, and economic conditions.